andysitu/ups_to_fedex/README.md

 The fedex rates should be in excel form and should also be in ups_to_fedex/data.
 It should have the name of "fedex_standard_list_base_rate.xlsx".
 A copy of it is also in the root directory.
 To convert this to the discount fedex rates, """ python test.py """ should be used.

-To convert the rates, """ python main.py """ shhould be used to actually convert the rates.
+To convert the rates, """ python main.py """ should be used to actually convert the rates.